themesberg/flowbite-svelte/src/routes/buttons/index.md

 <Htwo label="Buttons with icon" />

-<p>Use the following examples to add a SVG icon inside the button either on the left or right side.</p>
+Use the following examples to add a SVG icon inside the button either on the left or right side.

 <ExampleDiv class="flex flex-wrap items-center gap-2">
 <Button>